definecoder/CS24-p2-define-coders/README.md

 npm i
 npm run dev
 ```
-3. Open a new terminal in the project root directory and Run backend using:
+3. Open a new terminal in the project root directory and Run the backend using:
 ```bash
 cd .\server\
 npm i